-Only a Monumental Mason who is approved by the Cemeteries Coordinator can undertake work associated with any monument in a cemetery.
+Only a monumental mason or specialist tradespersons who are approved by the cemeteries coordinator can undertake work associated with any monument in a cemetery.

-Arrangements for a headstone are made by the family through a Monumental Mason(external link).
-The Monumental Mason will liaise with the Christchurch City Council to confirm the burial plot and apply for the necessary permit.
+Arrangements for a headstone in an open cemetery are made by the family through a monumental mason(external link).
+The monumental mason will liaise with the Christchurch City Council to confirm the burial plot and apply for the necessary permit.